fdemian/libsockets/README.md

 ###License

-This library is distributed under the BSD-2-Clause license (otherwise known as *The FreeBSD license*).
-The text for that license can be found on the OSI website ( opensource.org/licenses/BSD-2-Clause).
+This library is distributed under the terms of the 2-Clause BSD License, also known as *The FreeBSD License*.
+See LICENSE file for details.